2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 Choose a pseudonym or enter your name, then set a strong password.
 Be careful: this password is the only barrier protecting access to your Umbrel from your network (and therefore, potentially, to your bitcoins if you run a Lightning node on Umbrel).
 It also protects remote access via Tor or VPN, if these services are enabled.

-Choose a strong password and ensure you keep one or more backups (a password manager is recommended).
+Choose a strong password and ensure you keep at least one backup (a password manager is recommended).

 https://planb.network/tutorials/computer-security/authentication/bitwarden-0532f569-fb00-4fad-acba-2fcb1bf05de9